Russia in the Opium Wars

-Imperial Russia was a participant of the Chinese Opium Wars, more specifically in the second and third wars which occurred in 1856-1860.
+Imperial Russia was a participant of the Chinese Opium Wars, more specifically in the second war which occurred in 1856-1860.
 Russia played a role of mediator, being both an ally with Britain, France, and the United States and negotiator with the elites of the Qing dynasty.
 Throughout the whole war period Russia provided minimal amount of military aid and used diplomatic power to present its interests in the conflict.
 As a result of the ratified agreements in 1860 Russia received former Manchurian lands along the Ussuri river and increased its economical influence on China.

 Background

 After the First Opium War in 1840 China was in a shaky situation due to onerous conditions of the ratified peace treaty and inner sociopolitical conflict within the nation: the weakening of the power of the Manchu emperors led to an open Taiping Rebellion and, most importantly, formation of the Taiping State, with which the government fought for many years ever since.
-In 1854 the alliance of Britain, France, and the United States came up with new, tougher demands: they wanted unlimited trade rights throughout entire China, admission of their permanent ambassadors to Peking (the closed part of the city), and the official right to trade opium.
+In 1854 the alliance of Britain, France, and the United States came up with new, tougher demands: they wanted unlimited trade rights throughout entire China, admission of their permanent ambassadors to Beijing (the closed part of the city), and the official right to trade opium.
 The Qing government rejected these demands, however this did not lead to an open conflict yet, since the main British military forces were focused on the battlefronts in Russia and Persia.